President of Bulgaria: Immunity

-The president enjoys blanket legal immunity during his tenure and is not held responsible for any act performed while on duty, with the exception of treason or violation of the Bulgarian constitution.
-His authority may only be stripped via impeachment and may not be removed by any other institution.
+The president enjoys blanket legal immunity during his or her tenure and is not held responsible for any act performed while on duty, with the exception of treason or violation of the Bulgarian constitution.
+His or her authority may only be stripped via impeachment and may not be removed by any other institution.
 The president cannot be detained and may not be prosecuted.